MARKETING OUR

 Marketing our product

-In 2022, Rössing produced 5.9 million pounds U3O8, but only sold 5.7 million pounds U3O8.
-A total of 2.6 million pounds were shipped to western converters and sold to customers in North America, Asia (excluding China) and Europe, Middle East and Africa (“EMEA”).
-A total of 1.3 million pounds were shipped and sold to China.
-An additional 1.8 million pounds were sold to non-utility customers (traders and funds) on the spot market, capitalising on the sudden price spike during the year.
-Rössing continued to benefit from the contractual sales prices in its contract portfolio.
+In 2023, Rössing produced 6.4 million pounds of U3O8 and sold 6.9 million pounds of U3O8.
+Around 1.8 million pounds were shipped to western converters and sold to customers in North America, Asia (excluding China) and Europe, Middle East and Africa (“EMEA”).
+A total of 3.7 million pounds were shipped and sold to China.
+An additional 1.4 million pounds were sold to non-utility customers (traders and funds) on the spot market, capitalising on the sudden price spike during the year.
+Rössing has benefited from the spot prices under CNNC sales arrangement.

-While the operation has boosted its resilience through various capital projects to ensure its ability to deliver on contractual obligations, our marketing approach has also adopted an appropriate allocation between future contractual and spot exposure to cover at least until 2026.
-The marketing team will further strengthen the communication with potential buyers of uranium and try to commit more sales on the market, adding to the longer-term sustainability of the operation, beyond 2026.
+While the operation has boosted its resilience through various capital projects to ensure its ability to deliver on contractual obligations, our marketing approach has also adopted an appropriate allocation between future contractual and spot exposure to capture higher price.
+The marketing team will further strengthen the communication with potential buyers of uranium and try to commit more sales on the market, adding to the longer-term sustainability of the operation.